abferris/data-structures-and-algorithms/stackAndQueue/README.md

 [pull request](https://github.com/abferris/data-structures-and-algorithms/pull/37)
 ## Challenge 1
+Completed with Jon Gentry.
+Recieved assistance explination from Benicio (a night teacher which I do not know his last name).

 * Create a stack
   * Should optionally take input and have a top
   * Create the push method